European-XFEL/EXtra-data/README.md

 Installing
 ==========

-`karabo_data` is available on our Anaconda installation on the Maxwell cluster:
+*EXtra-data* is available on our Anaconda installation on the Maxwell cluster:

     module load exfel exfel_anaconda3

-You can also install it [from PyPI](https://pypi.org/project/karabo-data/) to use in other environments with Python 3.5 or later:
+You can also install it [from PyPI](https://pypi.org/project/extra-data/) to use in other environments with Python 3.5 or later:

-    pip install karabo_data
+    pip install extra_data

 If you get a permissions error, add the `--user` flag to that command.